EricLGDev/NYTimes-Redesign/README.md

 # NYTimes-Redesign
-A redesign of the NY Times website.
+Assignment for UNLV SD Bootcamp was to recreate a site but I wanted to redesign the NY Times and make it look more modern and user friendly.